 Stamp Duty Land Tax (SDLT) is a high profile tax in the property world, both from the perspective of failing tax avoidance schemes, and also because of the introduction of complex legislation applying penal rates of SDLT along with an annual tax charge on “Enveloped Dwellings” (ATED).

-Our specialist real estate tax team is always at the forefront of any tax legislation changes.
+Our specialist property tax team is always at the forefront of any tax legislation changes.
 We digest, interpret and apply the regulations to give clear, commercial and expert advice.

 Stamp Duty Land Tax is payable by the purchaser on the price paid for the property.
 The rates of SDLT differ for residential and non-residential property and are shown in the table below – it can be seen that the rates for residential property are generally much higher.
 There are also 2 sets of residential rates, which might be referred to as the lower rates and the normal rates.